 IF I COME TO A BHC FACILITY THAT HAS A CONFIRMED CASE OF COVID-19, WILL I GET SICK?

 The risk of exposure is extremely low for patients, visitors and team members.
 Casual contact in the hospital does not present a concern.
 Unless you have had prolonged, close contact with a known case of the virus, you are not considered at risk.
-Following CDC protocol, we place any patient who is considered a presumptive positive case of COVID-19 in an airborne isolation room, which ensures the safest environment possible for other patients and visitors.
+Following CDC protocol, we place any patient who is considered to be a positive case of COVID-19 in an airborne isolation room, which ensures the safest environment possible for other patients and visitors.
 Visit https://ebaptisthealthcare.org/Health/safety-on-our-campuses to learn about the numerous other measures in place at all of our facilities to ensure your safety.

 HOW CAN I PREVENT THE SPREAD OF COVID-19?